DemocracyEarth/community./Academy.md

 [<img width="602" alt="screen shot 2018-08-13 at 13 11 36" src="https://user-images.githubusercontent.com/18194034/44057644-c88a8296-9f19-11e8-9cf3-0988d6c9adc2.png">](https://youtu.be/lU-cdHqLL_Q)

-Why does having a secure decentralized digital ID system matter so much in the first place?
-Because that can defend any kind of system or network against **Sybil Attacks**.
-In peer-to-peer systems, there is no  central authority to attest that a digital identity (an online signifier, like a key or an IP address) corresponds to an entity (a person in the real world), so it is always possible for an entity (a real-world person) to present more than one identity (IP addresses, website profiles, etc).
-It is this forging of multiple identities that is called a Sybil attack.
+Building a secure decentralized digital ID system is a critical defense against **Sybil Attacks**.
+In peer-to-peer systems, there is no  central authority to attest that a digital identity (an online signifier, like a key or an IP address) corresponds to an entity (a person in the real world), so it is always possible for such an entity to forge/present more than one identity (IP addresses, website profiles, etc) - also known as a Sybil attack.

-Why would this matter?

-In a voting system, for example, a single real world person could sway a critical vote by presenting as hundreds of online identies.
-Another way a Sybil Attack could hurt a system is by overpowering the systems defenses against fake identities.
-Say a platform asks users to examine other people's profiles to see if they look real and unique, someone could hypothetically make so many fake accounts that they were both the checker and the person being checked, and then they could falsely claim that the profile did correspond to a real and unique person.
+This is important becausse a single person using a Sybil attack could sway a critical vote by presenting as hundreds of online identies.
+Another way a Sybil Attack could hurt a system is by overpowering the system's defenses against fake identities.
+Say a platform asks users to examine other people's profiles to see if they look real and unique, someone could hypothetically make so many fake accounts that they were both the checker and the person being checked, easily able to falsely claim that fake profiles correspond to real and unique persons.

-Solving the problem of the Sybil Attack is not only crucial for voting but also for another component of the Democracy Earth Network: the secure distribution of a Universal Basic Income (UBI), where there is a high incentive for fake identity creation.
+Solving the problem of the Sybil Attack is not only crucial for voting but also for another component of the Democracy Earth Network: the secure distribution of a Universal Basic Income (UBI), which provides a strong incentive for fake identity creation.
 This is an ongoing research problem being pursued by many different teams, especially within the distributed ledger sphere, and more technical details can be explored [here](https://www.microsoft.com/en-us/research/wp-content/uploads/2002/01/IPTPS2002.pdf).

 ### 6.1.2 Not all online identity systems are created equal

 Imagine that all your information -- from your grades to your parking tickets to your taxes -- could be stored in one place, while being secure and accessible only by you and those you personally allow access.
 Imagine that you could vote online, from anywhere in the world, and that your entire medical history was able to be selectively disclosed to doctors at any time.
 Imagine that you could search up a politician and see every piece of land they own, sign online forms with a digital signature, or become a digital citizen and start a business without ever entering the country.
-All of this is already the case in [Estonia](https://www.newyorker.com/magazine/2017/12/18/estonia-the-digital-republic).
+All of this is already the case in [Estonia](https://www.newyorker.com/magazine/2017/12/18/estonia-the-digital-republic), dubbed "the first digital republic".

-The power of an online ID system holds the potential to reshape the way we connect with governments, leading to more convenience for citizens and less bureaucratic costs for countries.
-Nevertheless, when it comes to something as crucial as our personal information, we must be extremely careful about the details.
-In a world where data is the new oil, centrally managed digital identities tend to be highly vulnerable to exploits by malicious actors.
-In India, for example, the Aadhaar system stores the biometric information of over one billion people -- and after it was shown that it was possible to buy someone’s data for less than $10, many citizens fear that the system [is not secure enough](http://www.bbc.com/news/world-asia-india-42575443).
+The power of an online ID system holds the potential to reshape the way we interact with governments, leading to more convenience for citizens and less bureaucratic costs for countries.
+Nevertheless, in a world where data is the new oil, centrally managed digital identities tend to be highly vulnerable to exploits by malicious actors.
+In India, for example, the Aadhaar system centrally stores the biometric information of over one billion people -- and after it was shown that it was possible to buy someone’s data for less than $10, many citizens fear that the system [is not secure enough](http://www.bbc.com/news/world-asia-india-42575443).

+### 6.1.3 The problems with online identity

+Identity centered around paper and plastic credentials works well in day-to-day life (for those fortunate enough to have them) however the same arrangement has been much harder to duplicate online.
+Challenges arise on many different areas.
+The first and most obvious of them all is the matter of not being able to physically meet someone and verify that the person is real and corresponds to the image and information that is contained in her or his identity card.
+Doing that simple check online, for example, is a mechanism that can potentially be hacked with technology.

+Several other factors also present a challenge to realizing a digital ID in a responsible way.

+The first thing to acknowledge is that we already have online identities and use them on a daily basis: those are our Google and Facebook credentials, and the several others that we have to create in order to be able to navigate the digital realm and access its different services.
+According to the password management company LastPass, [the average business user has an average of 191 passwords](https://www.lastpass.com/business/articles/password-problem-report) (and seven times more the number of passwords that _they think_ they have).
+The management of such fragmented hubs of personal data is not only excessively time consuming, but it's very complexity is what makes it open to all kinds of attacks by hackers that can profit from accessing that personal data.
+In the era of data being the new oil, better protection is a prerogative to any kind of responsible identity system.

+The fundamental issue with those protocols is that they are not user-centric.
+What we mean by this is that they are not designed to satisfy the needs of individuals, but instead of each organization or identity hub that has created them.
+Users are at the service of those organizations, volunteering information, managing several passwords, and being at their mercy for access to digital services.
+The scenario can look different, where users control they data and can selectively reveal facts and attestations about themselves, having full control of how that data is used or monetized from.

 ## 6.2 Self-sovereign ID

 Self-sovereign identity systems solve the above problems using decentralization and cryptography.
 Decentralized identity has been difficult because one of the core requirements of a functional identity system is the ability to look up credentials that are provided to you.
 In the past, this has always led to centralized directories, which has led to centralized identity systems.

-With this new technology, attestations about your identity can all be stored in a place that you control entirely, attached to a single blockchain address / digital wallet.
+However, with blockchain technology, attestations about your identity can be stored in a place that you control entirely, attached to a single blockchain address / digital wallet.
 In the effort to develop a system that avoids the pitfalls inherent to centralization, or delegating power to machines and algorithsm, Democracy Earth includes two human-centric concepts: *Little Brothers* and *Attention Mining*.

 ### 6.2.1 Little Brothers